 The proposal is a redevelopment scheme to clear the site of the current buildings in order to supply 40 self-catering units with associated leisure facilities.
 These facilities are to include a spa, restaurant, indoor and outdoor pools, and a 'natural' play area.
-The proposed units are a mix of one and two storey buildings that incorporate outdoor terraces and light glass-box detailing within the upper floor (in order to respond to the orientation and viewpoints).
+The proposed units are a mix of one and two storey buildings that incorporate outdoor terraces and light 'glass-box' detailing within the upper floors (which respond to the orientation and coastal aspect).

-The units are laid out in curved terraces with 'green' roofs, which layer down the site with the natural topography.
+The units are laid out in curved terraces with 'green' roofs, which layer down the site following the natural topography.
 The associated leisure facilities are set towards the east of the site close to the proposed entrance.
-The proposed access has been twice revised in order to respond to local concerns over highway safety and pedestrian movement to and from the beach access lane, and now sits in the same position as the current site access on the corner of the site.
+The proposed access has been twice revised in order to respond to local concern over highway safety and the possible impact on pedestrian movement to and from the beach access lane.
+The access now sits in the same position as the current site access on the southeastern corner of the site.

-On site parking is split between a small number of greeting spaces and groupings of spaces dotted amongst the upper areas of the development, which in total provides for 1:1 parking.
+On-site parking is split between a small number of greeting spaces and groupings of spaces dotted amongst the upper areas of the development, which in total provides for 1:1 parking.
 In regard to landscaping the proposal shows the retention of a green fringe towards the coast, albeit reduced due to the extent of built footprint proposed.
 This is supplemented by green roofing and landscaping works within the built area, which is stated as providing an overall net gain of greenspace across the site over the existing arrangement.

-The application includes aspirations to provide off-site enhancements by improving the access to The Grove woodland via America Lane.
-In addition, the coastal footpath is proposed to re-routed to provide a route seaward of the development that links more directly with Fishcombe Cove Beach.
+The application includes aspirations to provide off-site enhancements by improving the access to The Grove woodland via America Lane, along with the desire to provide a new coastal footpath route that is set to the seaward side of the development.
+This will provide the option for walkers to remain immediately adjacent to the cliffs and afford a more direct link to Fishcombe Cove Beach.